epegasus/Service-Samples/README.md

 ### Types of Services
 	-> Foreground Service	(Noticeable to the user) e.g. Audio Player -> Background Service	(Hidden) e.g. Cleaning Storage -> Bound Service 	(Binded with an application component)

 	Bound service can be binded with multiple components.
 It will automatically be get killed when all components unbind it.
 	A bound service runs only as long as another application component is bound to it.

+    IntentService
+    	-> Extent to base class
+	-> It will not work well starting with Android 8 Oreo, due to the introduction of Background execution limits.
+	-> This class was deprecated in API level 30.
+	-> Use `JobIntentService` instead

+    JobIntentService
+    	-> Also deprecated, use work Manager.

 #### Choosing b/w thread or service?